sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-model-configscenario/cp-cf-processvisibility-model-configscenario.md

 ---
-title: Create Your Business Scenario for a Deployed Workflow
+title: Create a Business Scenario for a Deployed Workflow
 description: Create a business scenario based on a workflow using the Business Scenario Configuration application.
 auto_validation: true
 time: 10